• Our Newsletter

 The Nine Who Dared: Crisis in Little Rock

 What is the effect of racial segregation on society?
 What kinds of sacrifices do those who dare to confront systemic discrimination make?
 How can civic engagement help to challenge social injustices?
 On September 4, 1957, Arkansas Governor Orval Faubus ordered the National Guard to prevent nine African American students from enrolling in previously all-white Central High School.
 Legal experts agreed that Faubus, by using the armed forces of a state to oppose the federal government, had launched the most critical challenge to the Constitution since the Civil War.
 Once enrolled, the nine students faced daily harassment, but were trained not to react to the barrage of insults and abuse.
 After months of being tormented one of the students decided to fight back and was expelled from school.
 Minnijean Brown's act of defiance sets the stage for Theatre Espresso's production of The Nine Who Dared.
 In role as members of the Little Rock community, students question key players, debate the issues and determine whether the remaining eight students should return to Central High immediately or delay their return until the violence has subsided.
-For Grades 7 – 12, audience limit: 150 per performance.
-Book a show!

 Supported by Mass Humanities, the Foley Hoag Foundation, the Stride Rite Foundation, and the Cabot Family Charitable Trust.